bayareawebpro/basher-framework/README.md

 num:not:equal 1 2
 num:less:than 0 1
 num:greater:than 3 2
-num:less:than:or:equal 1 2
+num:less:or:equal 1 2
-num:greater:than:or:equal 3 2
+num:greater:or:equal 3 2
 ```

 ## Filesystem